-The Group operates within one operating segment only - Medical Equipment.
-The Medical Equipment segment supplies durable medical equipment and consumable medical product to hospitals, medical centres and aged care facilities in Australia, New Zealand and Asia.
-The Group does not have any other reporting segments.
-This assessment is based on the internal reports that are reviewed and used by the Board of Directors (who are identified as the Chief Operating Decision Makers ('CODM')) in assessing performance and in determining the allocation of resources.
-Accordingly the information provided in this Annual Report reflects the one operating segment.
+Commencing 1 July 2022, the Group is organised into four operating segments: Diagnostic and Scientific, Devices, Capital and Consumables and Service and Technology.
+These operating segments are based on the internal reports that are reviewed and used by the Board of Directors (who are identified as the Chief Operating Decision Makers ('CODM')) in assessing performance and in determining the allocation of resources.
+There is no aggregation of operating segments.